 We ask that you distribute an electronic survey to staff and will provide you with a link to this when we meet with partners for the briefing about the inspection process.
-The survey takes around 15 - 20 minutes to complete and is aimed at all staff who undertake the role of named person or lead professional for example midwives, health visitors or those who work in education or social work services and whose work includes improving the lives of children and families across the community planning partnership.
+The survey takes around 15-20 minutes to complete and is aimed at all staff who could undertake named person responsibilities or lead professional for example midwives, health visitors or those who work in education or social work services across the community planning partnership.
 Staff do not have to provide us with their name, just their current occupation/professional role and job type.
 We allow four weeks for its completion and share the report on our analysis of the results with the partnership.